All teachers new to Unlocking Alcatraz must attend the Teacher Workshop on November 1, 2014.

 What is the role of exile in controlling political debate?
 Alcatraz housed political prisoners such as Phillip Grosser, anarchist and anti-militarist opposed to World War I, and Morton Sobell sent in the 1950s on conspiracy charges stemming from the Rosenberg spy trial.
 Robert Lipscomb, an African American incarcerated on criminal charges and later sent to Alcatraz for being an agitator, tirelessly challenged federal rules of segregation within the prison walls.
 What are the limits of dissent?

 What is the meaning of freedom?
 The American Indian Occupation of Alcatraz is widely seen as one of the major political events in the struggle for Native American rights and recognition.
 This act of political protest places San Francisco at the heart of the national narrative on the civil rights movements of the last half century.
-How does gender and identify influence the memory and telling of political events?
+How does gender and identity influence the memory and telling of political events?
 What parallels can students draw on today's occupations?
 What are students' definitions of civil disobedience?
 When is it justified?